Embrace Your Career Journey: The Power of Being Present

 • Think about one area of your life where you feel stuck or discouraged.

 • Envision a desired future state and write it down or find an image that captures what you envision.
-Give yourself permission to dream BIG.
+Give yourself permission to dream big.

 • Create a powerful affirmation that aligns with your future state and work with it on a daily basis.
 I invite you to watch my video on The Power of Affirmations (Video) if you would like to learn more.